iamjochem/simtest/README.md

 3. [POST] /games/:id/:char
 ```

-all endpoints return the same JSON game-data structure (assuming no errors were encountered), in the event of some kind of error (regardless of type) symfony-standard error output will be generated as JSON ... this is not particularly helpful, in a real-world application API error output should be normalized/improved.
+All endpoints return the same JSON game-data structure (assuming no errors were encountered), in the event of some kind of error (regardless of type) symfony-standard error output will be generated as JSON ... this is not particularly helpful, in a real-world application API error output should be normalized/improved such that the base error output is the same regardless of the whether the app is in "debug" mode:

 ### API parameters